mitre-public/boogie/boogie-routes/README.md

 Results are written to `boogie-routes/build/reports/jmh/shortest-path.json`, using the same JMH settings as above.
 The two full route benchmarks end at a single fix or airport, so they do not exercise multiple-exit search reuse.

+To compare Cartesian-product implementations directly, run `./gradlew :boogie-routes:jmhCartesianProduct`.
+It compares the original Guava-based helper with the current collection overload for 1×1, 4×4, and 32×32 distinct products;
+the largest case supplies each input value twice to exercise duplicate removal.
+Both variants fully materialize their results, and setup verifies identical ordered pairs.
+Results are written to `boogie-routes/build/reports/jmh/cartesian-product.json`, using the same JMH settings as above.

+To compare consuming pairs from a materialized product with consuming them directly from a stream, run `./gradlew :boogie-routes:jmhCartesianProductStream`.
+Both variants compute the same checksum over ordered, distinct inputs of sizes 1×1, 4×4, and 32×32, matching the distinct token collections used for linking route sections.
+The streaming method preserves duplicates and reads the original collections; callers must keep those collections unchanged while consuming the stream.
+Results are written to `boogie-routes/build/reports/jmh/cartesian-product-stream.json`.

 ## Design

 Boogie has a highly modular design, allowing clients to swap out significant portions of the logic backing the expansion process with their own should they need that level of